 The Parks Department Inventory of Parks Buildings and Equipment, compiled for insurance purposes in April 1938, included the following information for Maindy Recreation Ground:

 In the late 1930s there were proposals to level the Maindy Pool site and to provide a municipal cycle and running track there.
-The Parks Committee approved a layout for a new sports and recreation ground but not at that stage the cycle and running track.
-In April 1939 the Committee received a report that an application had been submitted to the National Fitness Council for a grant to carry out the work.
+The Parks Committee authorised a layout for a new sports and recreation ground in 1938 but it did not at that stage approve the cycle and running track.
+In January 1939 the City Engineer wrote that "rapid progress is being made with the completion of the filling of Maindy Pool.
+It is anticipated that by the end of April this work will be completed as far as refuse disposal is coincerned.
+Work will immediately be proceeded with to cover the area with soil and develop it into recreation grounds and gardens."
+In April 1939 the Committee received a report that an application had been submitted to the National Fitness Council for a grant to carry out the development.

 The 1939-45 war intervened before any work could be undertaken.
+During the war there was an ARP (Air Raid Precautions) wardens' post at Maindy Pool, as well as a first aid post and decontamination, cleansing and rescue centres.
 Part of the Maindy Pool site was used for wartime allotments and was still occupied in December 1945, when the Parks Committee agreed to give the tenants six months notice to quit expiring 31st October 1946.
 Meanwhile the Committee also approved a new layout for the site (now known as Maindy Park) costing £29,500.
 The Maindy Stadium was part of this plan.
 A cycle track was added to the plan in 1949: in July the Parks Committee accepted a tender for the construction of a reinforced concrete cycling track costing over £8,000.
 In October 1950 it was reported that the contractor had started work on construction of the cycle track.

 The official opening of Maindy Stadium was arranged for Monday 14th May 1951 at 2:30pm, and the Rt.
 Hon.
 Lord Luke of Pakenham, Chairman of the National Playing Fields Association, was to perform the opening ceremony.
 The stadium hosted a number of Festival of Britain events in that year, and was also one of the venues for the Empire and Commonwealth Games held in Cardiff in 1958.
 A proposal that it be renamed The Empire Stadium was not approved.